A procedure used to fill a cavity, in your tooth.

 When you have a cavity in your tooth, it means there is a hole in the centre of that tooth.
-These holes are bad for a number of reasons.
+These holes are bad for several reasons.

 Cavities can expose the nerves in your teeth, which can cause anything from minor discomfort due to greater sensitivity to hot and cold food and drink, to significant pain due to nerve damage.
 Additionally, if the nerve dies, you will likely need a larger procedure to treat the tooth, such as a root canal.